-On February 8, 2019, we commenced the Exchange Offer of the February 2018 Notes for the Notes, with an exchange consideration comprising, for each US\$1,000 principal amount of the February 2018 Notes, (i) US\$1,000 principal amount of such Notes, (ii) US\$2.50 in cash, (iii) Capitalized Interest and (iv) cash in lieu of any fractional amount of the Notes.
+On February 8, 2019, we commenced the Exchange Offer of the February 2018 Notes for the Notes, with an exchange consideration comprising, for each US\$1,000 principal amount of the February 2018 Notes tendered for exchange, (i) US\$1,000 principal amount of such Notes, (ii) US\$2.50 in cash, (iii) Capitalized Interest and (iv) cash in lieu of any fractional amount of the Notes.
 Concurrently with the Exchange Offer, we also commenced the Consent Solicitation to amend the terms of the February 2018 Indenture.
 The Exchange Offer and the Consent Solicitation expired at 4:00 p.m., London time, on February 15, 2019.
-US\$390,466,000 of the February 2018 Notes, representing approximately 48.81% of the aggregate principal amount of the February 2018 Notes, was validly tendered for exchange pursuant to the Exchange Offer.
-Subject to the fulfilment or waiver of the conditions precedent to the Exchange Offer, we expect to deliver US\$392,238,000 in principal amount of the Notes on or about the Settlement Date, which will be consolidated and form a single series with the Notes offered hereby.
+US\$390,466,000 principal amount of the February 2018 Notes were validly tendered and accepted for exchange pursuant to the Exchange Offer, and the requisite consents with respect to the Consent Solicitation were also obtained.